Past recent contracts

-- Board Member of Pathways, a national mental health NGO focusing on accommodation, employment and doing “whatever it takes” to support people with mental illness and addiction problems to live a meaningful and productive life. – 4 years
+- Board Member of Pathways, a national mental health NGO focusing on accommodation, employment and doing “whatever it takes” to support people with mental illness and addiction problems to live a meaningful and productive life.
+Ten years to 2022.

 - In 2015 Janet was awarded the “Exceptional Contribution Award”.